 Please do not contact any WIFV staff or Board Member with an inquiry about your application status during the selection process.
 You will be notified as soon as the selection committee results are known.

 The selection of Seed Fund Grant recipients

-A WIFV Seed Fund Selection Committee of 7 to 9 people will be responsible for evaluating applications and selecting the projects for which WIFV will provide a Seed Fund Grant.
+A WIFV Seed Fund Selection Committee is responsible for evaluating applications and selecting the projects for which WIFV will provide a Seed Fund Grant.
 This selection committee will be composed of WIFV members.
 The Executive Director is a part of the committee as well as at least two sitting WIFV Board Members.
 Selection Committee members may include non-WIFV professionals from national media associations or film-related companies.
 The identity of the selection committee members will not be revealed until selection decisions are distributed and only upon request by Seed Fund Grant recipients.